Elly Plooij-van Gorsel

-Pieternella Cornelia (Elly) Plooij-van Gorsel (born 20 March 1947 in Tholen, Zeeland) was a Member of the European Parliament (MEP) in the delegation of the liberal People's Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie - VVD) for ten years.
+Pieternella Cornelia (Elly) Plooij-van Gorsel (born 20 March 1947 in Tholen, Zeeland) is a former Member of the European Parliament (MEP) in the delegation of the liberal People's Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie - VVD), having served in said capacity for a period of ten years.

 Biography

 Early life (1947–1994)

 Van Gorsel attended high school until 1965, specializing in science.
 She studied psychology at the University of Utrecht, where she graduated in 1971.
 In 1971, she became a researcher at the University of Leiden, where she received a PhD in 1980.
 Her thesis was titled Personality and Arousal: A Research into the Cortical and Autonomous Functions into Relation to Personality.
 She continued at the University of Leiden as a lecturer.
 There, she took courses in management and information technology.
 During this period, she was secretary of the church council of the Remonstrant Church in Oude Wetering and citizen-councillor for the VVD in Alkemade.
 She was vice-chairperson of the commission for emancipation of the Leiden University Council.

 In 1987, van Gorsel switched from science to business and became head of Seminars and Conferences at the NIVE; she also became secretary of the Dutch Association of Professional Conference Organisers.
 From 1987 and 1991, she was editor for The Liberal Woman, the magazine of the feminist group within the VVD.
 In 1988, she became chairperson of the Foundation Woman and Management and a member of the International Advisors Board of Governors of the American National Women's Economic Alliance in Washington, D.C.
 After taking courses in commercial economics in 1990, she became head of sales for Service One Business Catering.
 From 1991 and 1994, she was treasurer of the Leiden branch of the VVD, and its European contact.